zbroniszewski/rust/05-common-programming-concepts/README.md

 - `f64`

 The default is `f64` because on modern CPUs, it is roughly the same speed as `f32`, but can be more precise.
 Floating-point numbers are represented using the `IEEE-754` standard. `f32` is a single-precision float, and `f64` has double precision.
+All floating-point types are signed.

 #### Numeric Operations

 Integer division rounds down to the nearest integer.
+Supported operations:
+- addition
+- subtraction
+- multiplication
+- division
+- remainder

+#### The Boolean Type

+The `bool` type has two possible values: `true` or `false` and is one byte in size.

+#### The Character Type

+Rust's `char` type is the language's most primitive alphabetic type.
+We use single quotes to specify `char` literals, while string literals use double quotes.
+The `char` type is four bytes in size and represents a "Unicode Scalar Value," which includes (but not limited to):
+- ASCII
+- Accented letters
+- Chinese
+- Emojis
+- Zero-width space

+Unicode Scalar Values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive.

+### Compound Types

+*Compound Types* can group multiple values into one.
+Rust has two primitive compound types:
+- Tuples
+- Arrays

+#### The Tuple Type

+A Tuple is a way of grouping together values with different data types into a single, compound type.
+Tuples have a fixed length; once declared, they cannot grow or shrink in size.
+There are two methods for accessing values of a Tuple:
+- Destructuring
+- By index with "dot" operator syntax

+A Tuple without any values is called a *unit*: `()`
+Expressions implicitly return the unit value if they don’t return any other value.

+#### The Array Type

+An *array* is a collection of multiple values.
+Unlike Tuples, every element of an array must be of the same type.
+Arrays in Rust have a fixed length.
+Arrays are useful when you want your data allocated on the *stack* instead of the *heap*.
+Elements of an array can be accessed by index using the square-bracket syntax: `var[3]`
+Accessing invalid indices of an array can result in a *runtime error*.
+Rust prevents accessing invalid memory and throws these errors.